LanceNickel/Gorp/readme.md

 ## Next steps
 Customize your server.properties file to change the settings you want.
 [Learn more about server.properties](https://minecraft.fandom.com/wiki/Server.properties).

-Learn more about the C.U.M. on the [Getting Started wiki page](https://github.com/LanceNickel/mc-cum/wiki/Getting-Started).
+Learn more about Gorp on the [Getting Started wiki page](https://github.com/LanceNickel/Gorp/wiki/Getting-Started).